andallas/KATT2/README.md

 *Scrolling Thunder*
 ```
-The train or ship that moves forward ahead of the player rather than scrolling away, greatly extending
+A ship that moves forward ahead of the player rather than scrolling away, greatly extending its exposure
-its exposure to player fire.
-This is a common pattern for bosses and minibosses, and it's usually
+to player fire.
+This is a common pattern for bosses and minibosses, and it's usually contrasted with
-contrasted with regular scrolling enemies.
+regular scrolling enemies.
 ```

 *Sniper*
 ```
-Appears from lower corner or bottom of the screen and shoots you from behind.
+Appears from lower/back corner or bottom/left of the screen and shoots you from behind.
 ```